 - Have you trained with qualified teachers?
 Is your potential agent likely to recognize their names?

 - Are you ready to commit to acting?
 Can you focus on going out for auditions, and is your life in order?

-- Are your tools prepared?
-Do you already have headshots, a social media presence, a website, or a showreel?
+- Do you already have headshots, a social media presence, a website, or a showreel?

 - Do you have any industry connections?
 Do you know anyone who is already established who is willing to vouch for you?